AyushJagatdeb/CropStop-Readme/README.md

 ## Team Members:
 Pulkit Sinha

 Jayadip Sahoo

 Abhikalp Srivastava

 Ayush Jagatdeb

 ## Problem Theme: AgroTech

 ## Problem Statement:
-Agriculture is the backbone of the world\'s economy, providing food and raw materials for various industries.
+Agriculture is the backbone of the world's economy, providing food and raw materials for various industries.
 However, farmers face numerous challenges in crop cultivation, ranging from price uncertainty to crop diseases and a lack of information on which crops to grow.
-These challenges not only affect farmers\' livelihoods but also impact food security and the global economy.
+These challenges not only affect farmers' livelihoods but also impact food security and the global economy.

 How can farmers improve their crop yields while reducing their costs and